Machine-Learning-Lagos/resources/README.md

 # Contact

-For any questions or suggestions, please reach out to the Machine Learning Lagos teamvia email or open an issue in this repository.
+For any questions or suggestions, please reach out to the Machine Learning Lagos team via [email](machinelearninglagos@gmail.com) or open an issue in this repository.

 Let’s learn, build, and grow together!